Advanced Find & Replace

 To remove a definition, first select the definition from the dropdown, then press the Remove button.

-Note that these changes are not saved beyond this dialog until either Save or Search are clicked.
+Note that these settings and changes are stored in memory until Save or Search are clicked.
+Then they are saved permanently to file.

 [X] Prompt Mode